synthein/synthein/README.md

 On **Windows**, drag the game directory onto ```love.exe```.

 For more information, see the [LÖVE wiki guide](https://www.love2d.org/wiki/Getting_Started#Running_Games) on running LÖVE games.

+## License

+The code and assets of Synthein are distributed under the terms of the GPL v3, included in the LICENSE file.